Moongold Apricot flowers

 Features & Attributes

 Moongold Apricot is smothered in stunning clusters of fragrant white flowers along the branches in early spring, which emerge from distinctive shell pink flower buds before the leaves.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The pointy leaves turn yellow in fall.
 The fruits are showy gold drupes with a red blush, which are carried in abundance in late summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 This is a deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Aside from its primary use as an edible, Moongold Apricot is sutiable for the following landscape applications;

 Planting & Growing

 Moongold Apricot will grow to be about 30 feet tall at maturity, with a spread of 25 feet.
 It has a low canopy with a typical clearance of 4 feet from the ground, and should not be planted underneath power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 50 years or more.
 This variety requires a different selection of the same species growing nearby in order to set fruit.